kj/lucid-shopify-resource/README.md

     orders.find(request_credentials, id)

-The `Orders` class is enumerable.
+The `OrderRepository` class is enumerable.
 Each page is fetched from the API as needed, rather than all at once:

-    orders = Orders.new
+    order_repo = OrderRepository.new

-    orders.each(request_credentials) |order|
+    order_repo.each(request_credentials) |order|
       # ...
     end